 📘 Facebook: Primarily for our adoptive families.
 We share:

-❌ After 6 PM: We do not respond to calls, emails, or messages unless it's an emergency or you’ve recently taken your kitten home.
-All other inquiries will be answered the next day.
+❌ After 5 PM: We do not respond to calls, emails, or messages unless it's an emergency or you’ve recently taken your kitten home.
+All other inquiries will be answered as soon as we can; usually the next day.

 If its not on the list, feel free to email us!